CentOS/container-pipeline-service/README.md

     - updates for packages installed via `pip`, `npm` and `gem`
     - capabilities of the container created from resulting container image by analyzing `RUN` label in the Dockerfile
-    - verify the installed RPMs by running `rpm -Va` in the resulting container image
+    - verify the installed RPMs

 5. **Push to the public registry (https://registry.centos.org)**

-    Finally, the image is re-tagged to its final name based on the value within the `yaml` file and pushed to https://registry.centos.org
+    Finally, the image is pushed to https://registry.centos.org

 6. **Notification**